 7. Embrace The Kintsugi

-Building a more sustainable and mindful wardrobe involves kintsugi; the philosophy of embracing the old because of its character and identity.
+Building a more sustainable and mindful wardrobe involves kintsugi; the philosophy of embracing the old for its character and identity.
+In other words, thrifting.

 People are now more receptive towards thrifted and second-hand clothes.
-Once linked to an unglamorous activity, the present-day thrifting experience is what enthralls people.
+Once linked to an unglamorous activity, the present-day thrifting experience has enthralled people.
 Perhaps it’s the competitive nature in us to find clothes that are completely different, or the satisfaction of finding the perfect item after a hard day’s work – either way it’s a fun treasure-hunt!